snakeappletree/Portuguese-Man-o-War/README.md

 ## Count: Counts all k-mers in the sequence
 Arguments:
- - -k: K-mer length
+ - -m: K-mer length
  - -s: Hash table size
  - -t: Number of threads to run the tool
+ - -o: outputfile of user choice
+ - file: Input file
  - -C: Count forward and reverse of sequence as the same
- - file: Input file

 ## Histo: Computes a histogram of k-mer occurences
 Arguments: